faudio/faudio/doc/Devices.md

 single device in Fae.
 The operating system may also provide abstract devices, representing network connections, software mixers and the like.

-The Audio Engine places certain restrictions on the order or acquisition of sessions, devices and streams.
+Fae places certain restrictions on the order or acquisition of sessions, devices and streams.
 Any client that wants to obtain a device must first initiate a session.
 The initialization of a session may fail, for example if the underlying audio system is already being used by an exclusive process.
 If it